mnielsen/notes-on-neural-networks/working_notes.md

   can swing around wildly.)
 The algorithm in which the weights are fixed seems more biological.

+  Note that Williams and Zipser _do not_ offer any analysis of running time for their algorithms, or an understanding of when it is likely to work well, and when it is not.
+It's very much in the empirical let's-see-how-this-works style adopted through much of the neural networks literature.

   Summing up: the recurrent neural network works by, at each step, computing the sigmoid function of the weighted sum of the inputs and the previous step's outputs.
 Training means specifying a set of